Lanvin: Harmonie ownership (2001–2018)

-In 2005, Joix Corporatic became the Lanvin ready-to-wear licence holder in Japan with retail value of €50 million.
-In Japan, Lanvin clothes are sold under a license owned by conglomerate Itochu, which held 5 percent in the company and in 2007 made an estimated $280 million in sales from Lanvin-branded clothes, more than the couture house made itself.
-In 2007, Wang sold Lanvin's perfumes unit to France's Interparfums for 22 million euros, leaving the group without one of the traditional industry vehicles for brand development.
-That same year, Lanvin moved into profit for the first time in decades.
+Joix Corporatic became the ready-to-wear licence holder in Japan in 2005, with a retail value of €50 million.
+In Japan, Lanvin clothes are a licence held by Itochu and in 2007 made around $280 million in sales from Lanvin-branded clothes, more than the house made.

+The perfume business of the company was sold in 2007 to Interparfums.

-On 4 December 2009, Lanvin opened their first US boutique in Bal Harbour, Florida.
+On 4 December 2009, Lanvin opened their first U.S. boutique in Bal Harbour, Florida.

-In 2011, Lanvin sales reached €203 million, not counting an estimated €4.5 million in revenues from licences.
-In 2012, Lanvin realized a capital increase of 17.5 million euros as entrepreneur Ralph Bartel increased his stake to 25 percent from 12.5 percent.
+In 2011, Lanvin sales reached €203 million.
+In 2012, Lanvin Ralph Bartel increased his stake in the brand to 25 percent with a capital increase of 17.5 million euros.

 On 20 November 2013, Lanvin became the official tailor of Arsenal FC.

 On 28 October 2015, Lanvin announced that Elbaz was no longer at the company, due to differences of opinion with the shareholders.
 He was replaced by Bouchra Jarrar in March 2016.
 Jarrar left the following year and was succeeded by Olivier Lapidus, who departed on 23 March 2018, after only two seasons.
 Lapidus' successor was not named upon his exit.

-Majority owned by Fosun, 2018–present

-In February 2018, Shanghai-based conglomerate Fosun International became the controlling stakeholder in Lanvin when it acquired shares worth €120 million from Wang and Ralph Bartel, who owned 75 per cent and 25 per cent of Arpège SAS, the holding company that owns the “Lanvin” name.
-After the acquisition, Lanvin appointed Jean-Philippe Hecquet as CEO; Hecquet stepped down in March 2020 after only 18 months.
-Joann Cheng, chairman of Lanvin's parent company and head of the board of directors of Lanvin, became interim CEO.
-Fosun Fashion Group was renamed Lanvin Group in October 2021 as the company pursues acquisitions to build a global portfolio of luxury brands.
+Fosun International ownership (2018–present)

+Shanghai-based Fosun International became the owner of Lanvin in February 2018.
+This was after they acquired the shares of Wang and Bartel (who owned 75 percent and 25 percent respectively).
+After the acquisition Jean-Philippe Hecquet was appointed CEO, however after 18 months he stepped down in March 2020.

+Fosun Fashion Group (the subsidiary of Fosun which owns Lanvin) was renamed to Lanvin Group in October 2021.